 The Advance Child Tax Credit

 The IRS indicates that it will automatically send all qualifying taxpayers half of their 2021 Child Tax Credit in monthly installments beginning on July 15, 2021.
 There are six advance payments, so you'll receive portions of your credit through December 2021 unless you take a step to avoid claiming the payments.
-It will base the amount of your tax credit and your advance payments on information that was contained in your 2020 tax return, which you would file in 2021.
+It will base the amount of your tax credit and your advance payments on information that was contained in your 2020 tax return, which you would have filed in 2021.
 It will base calculations on your 2019 return if you haven’t yet submitted your 2020 return or if it hasn’t yet been processed.

 The IRS will use the information you submitted to its non-filer tool in order to receive your 2020 Economic Impact Payments if you’re not required to file a tax return because your income falls below the must-file limits.